bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 category: blog
 ---

-This is the story of how I got into software development.
+This is the comical looking back of my adventurous history as a web developer, my goofs, my successes, my failures, my hopes.

 The high level synopsis is:

 1. **The Spark**: It all started with some HTML, CSS, Java, SQL classes I took in high school.
 2. **The Kindling**: College programming for fun + I wrote a Paypal module for my gaming clan's site in PHP.